dariahervieux/dariahervieux.github.io/_posts/2020-03-02-right-place-error-handling.md

 When a starting point of a potential error  is identified, we need to walk through the call stack bottom up from the identified point and up to the highest level, and identify the responsibility of each treatment in the stack for handling the error:

 * low responsibility - the current treatment can do nothing *meaningful* with the error, other than propagating as is it of transforming it into another error
-* hight responsibility - the error can be transformed into a result, which is meaningful for the caller.
+* high responsibility - the error can be transformed into a result, which is meaningful for the caller.

-{% include figure image_path="asset/images/articles/Errors/error-bubbling.svg" alt="Error bubbling." caption="Error bubbling." %}
+{% include figure image_path="assets/images/articles/Errors/error-bubbling.svg" alt="Error bubbling." caption="Error bubbling." %}

 Here are questions which help determine the level of responsibility:

 1. Do business rules or use-case requirements allow the current treatment (the callee) handle the error so that the result is *still meaningful* for the caller?
-2. Are there any rules/requirements which demand the current treatement to generate and/or to propagate the error?
+2. Are there any rules/requirements which demand the current treatment to generate and/or to propagate the error?

 ## Examples